liquify-validation/FUSE_Explorer_API_Python_wrapper/README.md

 A full list of the API functions and there uses can be found on the fuse explore docs here: https://explorer.fuse.io/api_docs

 # Note
-there is currently some problems with a few of ther APIs the Fuse team are aware of this and are currently looking into it
+There is currently some issues with a few of ther APIs, the Fuse team are aware of this and are currently looking into it.

 # About FUSE
-Fuse is a new way to launch services and reach customers on the blockchain.
+"Fuse is a new way to launch services and reach customers on the blockchain.
 It allows entrepreneurs to integrate everyday payments into their business.
 It reduces the cost to launch and operate micro-finance services which are non-custodial and leverage from the shared business processes blockchains provide.
-Fuse goal is to lower the bar for entrepreneurs to build products so they spend less money on IT and focus more on reaching clients and sustainability.
+Fuse goal is to lower the bar for entrepreneurs to build products so they spend less money on IT and focus more on reaching clients and sustainability."

 Fuse Webpage: https://fuse.io/